-E.I Financial Resources
+E.1 Financial Resources

 There are a variety of potential funding sources available for housing activities in general.
 Due to both the high costs of developing and preserving housing and limitations on both the amount and use of funds, a variety of funding sources may be required.
-Three primary recurring funding sources for housing currently used in Oakland include Oakland Housing Authority Funds for operating subsidy, and the City's Affordable Housing Trust Fund and its local allocation of HOME Investment Partnerships (HOME) and Community Development Block Grant (CDBG) funds.
+Three primary funding sources for housing currently used in Oakland include Oakland Housing Authority Funds, the Affordable Housing Trust Fund, and City Community Development Block Grant (CDBG) funds.
 These sources could potentially be used to assist in the support and development of affordable housing.
-Most other sources are not regularly recurring (voter approved Measure KK funds) or require competitive applications (e.g., State Local Housing Trust Fund).
 A summary of allocated and projected funding toward affordable housing needs, as administered by the City's Department of Housing and Community Development (Oakland HCD), is provided in Table E-1 below.